Understanding Trans and Non-Binary Casting with Gendered Intelligence

 You don’t have to disclose your trans identity in an audition, that’s entirely up to you.
 You are protected from discrimination and harassment by the Equality Act 2010.
 If you are treated in an unacceptable manner, such as being asked inappropriate questions or persistent refusal to treat you in your gender identity, you have a right to do something about it - talk to people, get help, use the systems that are there to protect you.

-The Gender Recognition Act 2004 increases the penalty for breaking confidentiality, meaning that in many situations, if someone acting in a professional capacity ‘outs’ a trans person who has legally changed their gender ('outing' is sharing information without the person's consent) they have committed a crime and can be prosecuted.
+The Gender Recognition Act 2004 increases the penalty for breaking confidentiality.
+In many situations, if someone acting in a professional capacity ‘outs’ a trans person who has legally changed their gender ('outing' is sharing information without the person's consent) they have committed a crime and can be prosecuted.

 Trans, non-binary and gender diverse actors are creating work more than ever before, and it heralds an exciting phase in the arts where these stories are becoming more visible, prominent and representative.
 Spotlight is a powerful ally in this advance, and everyone reading this can be too.

-Gendered Intelligence is a not-for-profit, trans-led, community organisation, and we work directly with some 500 young trans and gender questioning people from diverse backgrounds across the course of a year, primarily through our youth groups and 1:1 mentoring services.
-Their experiences inform our wider work.
+Gendered Intelligence is a not-for-profit, trans-led, community organisation.
+They work directly with some 500 young trans and gender questioning people from diverse backgrounds across the course of a year, primarily through youth groups and 1:1 mentoring services.

-We deliver training and consultancy widely across all settings, and have worked, for example, in educational settings including schools, colleges, universities, large international commercial organisations, arts settings, small charities, foster care / children's home settings, CAMHS and secure mental health settings, residential clinics, as well as across the wider statutory, not-for-profit and commercial sectors.
+They deliver training and consultancy, working with schools, colleges, universities, international commercial organisations, arts, charities, foster care/children's homes, CAMHS and secure mental health, residential clinics, as well as across the wider statutory, not-for-profit and commercial sectors.